Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Shaved Dark Chocolate – …shaved dark chocolate.
 YUM!

-- Reduce the full-fat coconut milk + maple syrup – add the can of full-fat coconut milk and the maple syrup to a saucepan over medium-high heat and stir.
+Step 1: Add the can of full-fat coconut milk and the maple syrup to a saucepan over medium-high heat and stir.
 Then, bring to a boil, reduce the heat to medium, and let it cook for 10-15 minutes until reduced by about half.
 Once reduced, remove from heat.

-- Combine the rest of the ingredients – add the light coconut milk, coffee, and whiskey to the reduced coconut milk and whisk to combine.
+Step 2: Add the light coconut milk, coffee, and whiskey to the reduced coconut milk and whisk to combine.

 As mentioned above, following the directions as written for this recipe will yield the yummiest darn vegan Baileys *ever*!
 There are a few things to keep top of mind when making this recipe though…

-- Use both kinds of coconut milk – this recipe calls for 1 can of full-fat coconut milk and 1 can of light coconut milk.
+Use both kinds of coconut milk – this recipe calls for 1 can of full-fat coconut milk and 1 can of light coconut milk.
 Though it may be super tempting to use all full-fat or all light (based on what you already have or just your typical preferences in regards to coconut milk) cans of coconut milk, it’s really crucial that you use 1 can of each.
 We’ve tried using all full-fat and all light and neither works.

-- Don’t use a gum-free coconut milk – while we usually opt for a gum-free coconut milk, this is one case where you’ll want to use a canned coconut milk with guar gum.
+Don’t use a gum-free coconut milk – while we usually opt for a gum-free coconut milk, this is one case where you’ll want to use a canned coconut milk with guar gum.
 Thai Kitchen is a great, readily-available option!

 This vegan Baileys is best stored in the fridge in an airtight container (a mason jar does the job beautifully!).
 Stored this way, your Baileys will stay fresh and delicious for 5 days.